sandeepc/sandeepc.github.io/_posts/2014-08-20-making-wearables-useful.md

 The current generations of wearables are still very focused on accurate data collection and have been packing on additional arrays of sensors for added real-time data collection.

-Once users get past [the benefits of the Hawthorne effect](https://en.wikipedia.org/wiki/Hawthorne_effect) gained from checking in every cup of coffee and logging every dumbell curl, as the fast company article points out, most of these real-time data turns into digital noise and the devices end up unused.
+Once users get past [the benefits of the Hawthorne effect](https://en.wikipedia.org/wiki/Hawthorne_effect) gained from checking in every cup of coffee and logging every dumbell curl, as the previous Fast Company article points out, most of this real-time data turns into digital noise and the devices end up unused.

 ![Source:"Western Electric Company.
 Hawthorne works for the manufacture of power apparatus." -Via Baker Library, Harvard Business School](/images/qs/Hawthorne.jpg)